Business-minded PhD passionate about data, algorithms and improving the world.

 Some current hobby projects

 I like to keep busy during my spare time with being outdoors, reading books, running, swimming, weight-lifting, yoga, cooking and socializing.
-Each year, I decide on some special focus areas and the current ones are listed below.
+Each year, I decide on some special focus areas and the current are:

 Would you like to know more?